Infertility

 What is infertility?

-The answer depends on age of both couple.
-As the man’s age is thought to play a role, the medical explanation of infertility focuses on the females.
-A female under 35 is considered infertile if she unsuccessful to become pregnant after 12 months of regular unprotected sex.
-But for female over 35, the threshold is six months instead of 12 months.
+The answer depends on the age of both couples.
+As the man’s age is thought to play a role, the medical explanation of infertility focuses on females.
+A female under 35 is considered infertile if she is unsuccessful to become pregnant after 12 months of regular unprotected sex.
+But for females over 35, the threshold is six months instead of 12 months.

 There are levels of infertility.
 The majority of infertile couples are in reality sub fertile – they produce eggs and sperm but have complexity conceiving due to disorders such as hormone imbalances and difficulties of the reproductive tract.
 Cases of total infertility – where no eggs or sperm are produced – are rare.